ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 The try statement is used for exception handling.

-When an error occurs, or exception as we call it, Python will normally stop and generate an error message.
+When an error occurs, or an exception as we call it, Python will normally stop and generate an error message.
 These exceptions can be handled using the try statement:

 - The `try` block lets you test a block of code for errors.
 - The `except` block lets you handle the error.